Driving without delivery insurance

 In UK road safety and highway laws, it’s illegal to drive without insurance or with the incorrect insurance: which gives a fixed fine of £300 to offenders.
 You may also receive 6 penalties to your vehicle, and for repeated offenders, your case may even go to court.
 The police have the power to seize your vehicle and disqualify you from driving, therefore it’s within your best interest to make sure your vehicle is insured— at least with a third party insurance.

 Many British people drive unaware that their insurance is invalid.
 For some, their insurance expired without their notice.
 It’s common for your insurance package to not renew automatically, so make sure to contact your providers about expiration dates and renewal options.
-Another factor to consider is your insurance cover.
-If your car itself is insured for businesses, this insurance plan may not be covered for driving for other purposes, in particular if you are using your vehicle to provide a delivery service.
+If you have a

 Providing a delivery service without the correct insurance